vitiral/bridge-rpc/README.md

 - `FN_STREAM_HEARTBEAT DS {period_ms: int} {} ![]` return an empty value every
   `period_ms`

-## Bridge Functions
+## Bridge Node Functions
 These functions are how communication happens from node -> bridge and bridge -> node.
 These are used in node registration and discovery.

-> Many of these can return bridge related errors documented in "Bridge Errors".
+> Many of these can return bridge related errors documented in "Bridge Node Errors".
 > These errors are represented by `BERR` below.

 ### Called by anything to anything: